shawn-sandy/fp-kit/first-paint/www/FEATURES.md

 ```

 !> *CSS classes can override CSS custom-props when used with inline styles, unless set globally.
-If you are not a fan of style attrigutes you can do the same thing in a class*
+If you are not a fan of style attributes you can do the same thing in a class*

 ----